 The Greens do not support the privatisation of public transport, lands and airspace such as is occurring in relation to Metro stations and believe that public transport must be publicly owned and managed, and that any Metro housing and commercial developments must include significant numbers of affordable and social housing as well as adequate community infrastructure.

 Everyone deserves access to a safe and secure home.
-But successive Liberal and Labor governments have sold off public housing for private profit while starving the upkeep and maintenance of funding.
+But successive Liberal and Labor governments have sold off public housing for private profit and failed to adequately invest in maintenance to keep public housing dwellings in good condition.

-The public housing waiting list has blown out of control, with some people waiting up to 10 years for a home on the public housing waiting list.
+The public housing waiting list has blown out of control, with more than 50,000 approved applicants waiting up to a decade for homes that may never materialise.

-We want to see investment in public housing so that everyone on the waiting list has a home and all public housing properties are properly maintained.
+The Greens want to see immediate, massive investment in public housing so that everyone on the waiting list has a home and all public housing properties are properly maintained.

-Add your name and call on the NSW Government to properly support and invest in public housing, including:
+Add your name and call on the NSW Government to properly support and invest in public housing by:

-- Stop the sell-off of public housing and public land for private profit
+- Stopping the sell-off of public housing and public land for private profit

-- An immediate injection of funding to address the maintenance backlog and ensure decent living conditions for all public housing tenants
+- Bringing maintenance back into government responsibility to ensure decent living conditions for all public housing tenants

 Like you, we are appalled by the conditions shown in this program with so many people being forced to live with inadequate income support and poor housing making it so hard just to survive.